-- 1) Call to Order
+- 1) 1) Call to Order

+- Pledge of Allegiance

-- 2) Roll Call
+- 32) Roll Call

-- 3) Oaths of Office
+- 33) Oaths of Office

-- 4) Consent Calendar
+- 4) Consent Calend Calendar ar

 - 5) Presentations, guests, and announcements

-- Public comment on non-agenda items
+- 6) Public comment on non-agenda items

-- 7) Public comment on agenda items
+- Public comment on agenda items

-- 8) Staff Reports
+- Staff Reports

 - 9) Public hearings

 - 10) Old Business

 - 11) New Business

 - 12) Committee reports

-- 14) Mayor and Councilor comments
+- 1314) Mayor and Councilor comments

-- 15) Attorney's comments
+- 1415) Attorney's comments

-- 16) Adjournment
+- 1516) Adjournment

 - 3.6 Record of Proceedings.
 A written record, commonly called minutes, shall be kept of all meetings except Executive Sessions and maintained by the city in accordance with the appropriate record retention schedule.
+Executive Sessions shall be recorded by audio only, except as required by law.
 The minutes shall contain the following information:

-- 1) The date, time and place of the meeting;
+- The date, time and place of the meeting;

-- 2) The members present;

-- 3) The motions, proposals, resolutions, orders, ordinances, and measures proposed and their disposition;

-- 4) The results of all votes and the vote of each member by name;

-- 5) The substance of any discussion on any matter; and

-6) A reference to any document discussed at the meeting.
+- 2) The members present; - 3) The motions, proposals, resolutions, orders, ordinances, and measures proposed and their disposition; - 4) The results of all votes and the vote of each member by name; - 5) The substance of any discussion on any matter; and - 6) A reference to any document discussed at the meeting.